-- contingent events that would change the amount and timing of cash flows; - leverage features; prepayment and extension terms;

-- terms that limit the Bank's claim to cash flows from specified assets (e.g. non-recourse loans);

-- and features that modify consideration of the time value of money (e.g. periodical reset of interest rates).
+- contingent events that would change the amount and timing of cash flows; leverage features; - prepayment and extension terms; - terms that limit the Bank's claim to cash flows from specified assets (e.g. non-recourse loans); - and features that modify consideration of the time value of money (e.g. periodical reset of interest rates).

-- Significant accounting policies (continued) 7. - (q) Financial assets and financial liabilities (continued) - (ii) Classification (continued)
+- 6. Significant accounting policies (continued) - (f) Financial assets and financial liabilities (continued) - (ii) Classification (continued)